ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 We could stop here but out of curiosity we want to understand if we can make further improvements by writing a specific simulation engine for the normal distribution problem.

-We want to answer the following question:  *how much performance do we need to trade off in exchange of flexibility ?*
+We want to answer the following question:  *how much performance do we need to trade off in exchange for flexibility ?*

 An inflexible but quite efficient way to write `runSim` for the *normal* distribution is to hard-code the function inside `runSim`: